ozdekb-pixel/football-betting-ai-system/README.md

 ## Development Workflow

 1. **Data Ingestion:**
-   Build the data-ingestion module to receive and validate data from your app.
+   Build the data-ingestion module to receive and validate data from your app for the 4 markets.

 2. **Model Development:**
-   Develop smart-bets-ai and golden-bets-ai models using XGBoost/LightGBM.
+   Develop 4 separate models (Goals, Cards, Corners, BTTS) using XGBoost/LightGBM.
 Train on historical data.

 3. **Odds Processing:**
-   Create odds-updater to handle real-time odds updates from your app.
+   Create odds-updater to handle real-time odds updates from your app for the 4 markets.

 4. **Value Calculation:**
-   Implement value-bets-ai to dynamically calculate value (AI prob - implied prob).
+   Implement value-bets-ai to dynamically calculate value (AI prob - implied prob) across the 4 markets.

 5. **Explanations & Serving:**
    Generate transparent, educational explanations through summary-generator and serve via user-api.